kurogedelic/GDCKit.js/README.md

-gdc.justPressedKey("a"); // true only on the first frame "a" is pressed gdc.isPressingKey("a"); // true as long as "a" is held down gdc.justClickedMouse("left");
+gdc.justPressedKey("a"); // true only on the first frame "a" is pressed gdc.isPressingKey("a"); // true as long as "a" is held down gdc.justReleasedKey("a"); // true on the frame "a" is released gdc.justClickedMouse("left");
 gdc.isPressingMouse("left");

+gdc.debug = true; // enable debug logging
 ```

 ---